 These agents promote shedding of hyperkeratotic skin.
 They are modifiers of keratinocyte adhesion, differentiation, and proliferation.

-Clinical Context: Alpha-hydroxy acid; normal constituent of tissues and blood.
-Believed to act as humectant when applied to the skin.
+Clinical Context: Ammonium lactate is an alpha-hydroxy acid; it is a normal constituent of tissues and blood.
+Ammonium lactate is believed to act as a humectant when applied to the skin.
 This may influence hydration of the stratum corneum.
-In addition, when applied to the skin, may act to decrease corneocyte cohesion.
+In addition, when applied to the skin, it may act to decrease corneocyte cohesion.
 The mechanism(s) by which this is accomplished is not yet known.

 Complications vary depending on the etiology of acanthosis nigricans (AN).
 Appearance of acanthosis nigricans during childhood usually is associated with a benign condition, and no important sequelae are described.